bcodell/dbt-activity-schema/README.md

 # **Streams**
 Each Activity Schema should have exactly 1 stream model.
 The model should be the name of the stream that is registered in the `streams` variable in `dbt_project.yml`.

+**Note: This model must exist with activity model dependencies defined appropriately, regardless of how the `skip_stream` parameter is configured for the stream.
+This requirement is due to the way dbt determines model dependencies when parsing a project.**

 ## **Configuration**
 In order to maximize computational performance when querying a stream in downstream models, it is recommended to use the clustering/partition keys as recommended by the spec.
 A convenience macro has been provided with adapter-specific implementations to make this easy for users.
 To use, simply pass the `dbt_aql.cluster_keys()` to the appropriate argument in the model config block.